rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

 5. **Analyze the Cookies in the Application Tab**
     1. Go to the "Application" tab in the DevTools in both Chrome instances.
     2. Navigate to the "Cookies" section and select the frame ([domain-aaa.com](http://domain-aaa.com/) to view the cookies set for that domain.
-    3. Note the cookies present from domains other than [domain-aaa.com](http://domain-aaa.com/).
+    3. Note the cookies present from domains apart from [domain-aaa.com](http://domain-aaa.com/).
 In our scenario, particularly note cookies from [domain-ccc.com](http://domain-ccc.com/).

 6. **Compare the behavior of the cookies**
     1. Identify the cookie that is set in Chrome Open but absent in Chrome Private.